 Strawberries may not be thought of when it comes to foods that boost your immune system but they do.
 Strawberries are full of antioxidants and vitamin C both of which are important for your immune health.
 Strawberries are sweet and delicious yet contain very little sugar, they can be added to salads, smoothies, and yogurt.
 Strawberries also help to reduce bad cholesterol levels and reduce inflammation in the body so be sure they are a staple in your healthy diet.

+Loved by some and hated by others (usually children), this dark green vegetable is part of the cabbage family, it is native to the Mediterranean and is high in calcium.
 Broccoli is packed full of powerful nutrients and it also happens to be delicious!
 Broccoli contains vitamins A, C, and E, as well as a healthy dose of fiber and some powerful antioxidants.
 The key to keeping broccoli as nutrient-dense as possible is to cook it lightly or not at all.
 Raw broccoli and your favorite dipping sauce anyone?
 If you can only stomach eating broccoli if you cook it soft, consider using the water that you cooked it in, in a dish as a substitute for the liquid, all of the good stuff is still in the water!

 Yogurt can also be very beneficial when it comes to giving your immune system a boost, and it’s delicious and versatile.
 Plain or Greek yogurt can be used in dishes as a substitute for sour cream.
 Make sure that the yogurt you choose says that it contains live active cultures to ensure that you are getting the most from it.
 Look for yogurts without a lot of added sugar.
 You can always use fresh fruit or honey as a natural and healthy sweetener for it.